On Dangerous Ground

-On Dangerous Ground is a 1951 film noir directed by Nicholas Ray, starring Robert Ryan and Ida Lupino, and produced by John Houseman.
+On Dangerous Ground is a 1951 film noir directed by Nicholas Ray, produced by John Houseman, and starring Robert Ryan and Ida Lupino.
 The screenplay was written by A. I. Bezzerides based on the 1945 novel Mad with Much Heart by Gerald Butler.

 Plot

-Police detective Jim Wilson is known for beating information out of suspects and witnesses alike.
-After Wilson ignores his chief's warnings, he is relegated to a case up-state to cool off.
-He joins a manhunt pursuing the murderer of a young girl and teams up with Walter Brent, the father of the victim.
-After they spot a man and chase him through the snow, Wilson and Brent get separated from the rest of the manhunt.
+Police detective Jim Wilson is known for employing physical violence to extract information from suspects and witnesses.
+After Wilson ignores his chief's warnings, he is relegated to a case upstate.
+He joins a manhunt pursuing the murderer of a young girl and teams with Walter Brent, the father of the victim.
+After they spot a man and chase him through the snow, Wilson and Brent become separated from the rest of the manhunt.

-They track the suspect to a remote house where they find a blind woman, Mary Malden, by herself in the house.
-She tells Wilson and Brent that she lives with her younger brother, Danny.
-Wilson learns that Danny is the killer and that he is mentally disadvantaged.
-Mary asks Wilson to protect her brother, and he agrees to capture him peacefully.
-Wilson and Brent spend the night at the house.
+They track the suspect to a remote house where they find a blind woman, Mary Malden, alone.
+She tells Wilson and Brent that she lives with her younger brother Danny.
+Wilson learns that Danny, who is mentally disabled, is the killer and Mary asks Wilson to protect him.
+Wilson agrees to capture Danny peacefully, and he and Brent spend the night at the house.

-At dawn Mary slips out and goes to the storm cellar where Danny is hiding.
+At dawn, Mary visits Danny, who is hiding in the storm cellar.
 She tells him that Wilson is a friend and will take him away to be helped.
-On her way back in Wilson confronts her.
-While she explains to him that her brother is frightened, Danny slips out of the cellar and runs away.
+On her way back to the house, Wilson confronts her and Danny runs out of the cellar.

 Wilson trails Danny to a secluded shack.
 Danny brandishes a knife, but Wilson is patient and they talk.
-He learns that Mary could have had eye surgery, but she refused to leave Danny.
-Danny says he did not mean to hurt the girl, he just wanted to make her smile.
-Wilson slowly advances, preparing to take the knife from him, but Brent bursts in, shotgun raised, and the two men brutally struggle.
-Brent's gun goes off, and Danny escapes.
+He learns that Mary had foregone eye surgery for Danny's sake.
+Danny says that he did not mean to hurt the girl, he just wanted to make her smile.
+Wilson slowly advances, preparing to take the knife from him, but Brent bursts into the room, shotgun raised, and the two men brutally struggle.
+Brent's gun fires and Danny escapes.
 Wilson hurls the gun into the snow.